 - Undertakings that placed 500 tonnes of CO2 equivalent of fluorinated gases or gases listed in Annex II contained in products or equipment on the market (but no obligation to report if these gases were bought on the EU market or imported as bulk ("released for free circulation") previous to being put in the equipment)

 - Undertakings that placed on the market pre-charged refrigeration, air conditioning and heat pump equipment where hydrofluorocarbons contained in this equipment have not previously been placed on the Union market

 Please note that reporting is normally done at the company level (not the facility level).

 What needs to be reported?

 The reporting requirements depend on the role of the reporting company in the market.
-A new reporting format in line with the new F-gas regulation is under preparation that will specify the required information that is relevant for the specific activities.
+A new reporting tool in line with the new F-gas regulation specifies all the required information that is relevant for the specific activities.

 How to submit the reports?

 Every year companies need to submit their report for the previous year before 31 March. .
 The entrance to the reporting tool, which is handled by the European Environment Agency (EEA), is achieved via the F-Portal.
 Reporting for 2014 is open now.

 An FAQ document on the reporting obligations is available.